 Welcome to the University of Pretoria Natural Hazard Centre, Africa

-University of Pretoria Natural Hazard Centre, Africa Partnerships:
+University of Pretoria Natural Hazard Centre, Africa Sponsors:

 The University of Pretoria re-modeled its former Aon Benfield Natural Hazard Centre, Africa into a multi-partnership centre known as the University of Pretoria Natural Hazard Centre, Africa.
 This change gives rise to an investment opportunity for new strategic partners.